milesmahon/tweet-graph/README.md

-Uses Twurl (https://github.com/twitter/twurl) to pull tweets from Bernie Sanders, counts instances of keywords and uses matplotlib.pyplot to graph them.
+Uses <a href="https://github.com/twitter/twurl">Twurl</a> to pull tweets from Bernie Sanders, counts instances of keywords and uses matplotlib.pyplot to graph them.
+There are other ways of doing this but twurl via subprocess was the simplest now that the API requires OAuth.

-Setting up twurl just requires you make an application on twitter (to get a consumer key and secret) and then follow twurl's instructions for setup.
+Setting up twurl just requires you make an application on twitter (to get a consumer key and secret) and then follow twurl's instructions for OAuth authentication.

 Read about the twitter API (specifically what this project uses): https://dev.twitter.com/rest/reference/get/statuses/user_timeline